 Solution

-You're absolutely right.
-Not all tasks can be left to chance, especially those with time-sensitive or critical deadlines.
-The "might-do list" approach is more suited to everyday chores and tasks that allow for flexibility.
 For tasks with strict deadlines, it's essential to maintain a clear schedule and prioritise them accordingly while still managing the psychological burden associated with less critical tasks.

-Benefits of might do lists over to-do lists
+Benefits of “might do lists” over to-do lists

 To begin using a "might do" list instead of a to-do list, you can start by changing the way you think about your tasks.
 Instead of feeling like you must do them, think of them as things you can choose to do if you want to.